CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/View-and-Manage-Users-readme.md

 ### **Add-ons**

-**Extend duration** - After the specified duration, environment is self-destructed.
-In case if you have a user who needs the environment available for a few hours or so, you can extend the duration.
-However, extending should happen before the initial duration expire, as we can’t recover a deleted environment.
+**Extend duration** - In order to control lab costs, every environment is auto-deleted after a specified duration.
+However, the duration of the environment can easily be extended if a user requires additional time.
+You can do so by following the below steps and before the initial duration expires.
+Lab environment once deleted can not be recovered.

 1. Extend duration for an **Individual user**